Diffusion-Based Audio Inpainting: EVALUATION

-Other machine-learning-based methods could not be included in the evaluation, since they were either not designed for wideband music audio, they target different gap sizes than the ones we evaluate on, or they do not allow enough flexibility to be tested with gaps of different length.
-For example, our previous diffusion model \cite{moliner2022solving}, which corresponds to a preliminary version of the proposed method, could not be included as a baseline either, because it is unsuitable to work at sample rates higher than 22.05\,kHz due to memory constraints.
+In the subjective evaluation, we examine four different gap sizes: 50\,ms, 100\,ms, 200\,ms, and 300\,ms. In all instances, we intentionally introduce four gaps uniformly across audio segments that have a duration of 4.17\,s.
+These gaps are applied simultaneously at predetermined time locations.
+Other machine-learning-based methods could not be included in the evaluation, since they were either not designed for wideband music audio \cite{ebner2020audio, pascual2021adversarial, moliner2022solving}, or they do not allow enough flexibility to be tested with gaps of different length \cite{marafioti2019context, marafioti2020gacela}.
+For instance, our previous diffusion model \cite{moliner2022solving}, which corresponds to a prior iteration of the proposed method, could not be included as a baseline either, being unsuitable to work at sample rates higher than 22.05\,kHz due to memory constraints.

-The initial hypothesis is that our method would pose no advantage against the baselines when the gap is very short, as, in this case, stationary conditions can be safely assumed.
-However, as the duration of the gap increases, the problem gets more challenging and the performance of the baselines is likely to start failing.
-On the other hand, the diffusion model should still provide realistic-sounding solutions also for long gaps, thanks to its generative capabilities.
-Thus, the question we want to resolve is the following: \emph{What is the minimum gap length at which CQT-Diff+ outperforms the baselines?}
+The initial hypothesis is that our method provides no advantage against the baselines when the gap is very short, as, in this case, stationary conditions can be safely assumed.
+However, as the duration of the gap increases, the problem gets more challenging, and the performance of the baselines is likely to degrade.
+On the other hand, a diffusion-based generative model should not suffer from this limitation and should be capable of generating audio content regardless of the gap length.
+Thus, the question we want to resolve is the following: \emph{ How does the performance of CQT-Diff+ compare to the baselines in terms of reconstruction quality as the gap length increases?}